uretgec/image-to-base64/README.md

 Image to Base64 - I2Base64
 =============

-Simpel Image to Base64 function for your web project and website.
+Simple Image to Base64 function for your web project and website.
+There is no configration file.

+* Generate base64 code of image use file_get_contents function
+* Find image mime type use finfo class.
+* Output: image base64 code - img html code -  image base64 background css code

 	$base64 = new imagebase64();
 	// Generate Base64 Code